 Admissions to Brent Knoll are governed by the Special Educational Needs Code of Practice.
 Pupils are admitted to Brent Knoll School following an assessment of their special educational needs.
 If the assessment results in a Statement of Special Educational Needs or an Education, Health and Care Plan that indicates a placement at Brent Knoll School might be appropriate, Lewisham Education Authority ask us to consider whether or not we feel we can meet a childs needs.
 All referrals are considered by senior staff and the pupil is visited at their current school.
 Following this visit a decision will be made as to whether or not we feel Brent Knoll can meet their special educational needs.
 The decision to place a child at Brent Knoll is made by the Lewisham SEN placement panel.
 While we attempt to maintain optimum numbers in each year group we can be directed to admit pupils over this number by the local authority or a SEND tribunal.
 We encourage all prospective parents to visit the school at one of our regular Open Mornings.
 Attendance is by appointment only and parents should contact the school office for dates and times.
 The final decision on placement at Brent Knoll rests with the SEN placement panel.
 Prior to admission the school will arrange a series of visits or events to prepare the young person for the transition to Brent Knoll and during this time parents will be invited into school to complete the admissions form, consent forms and the home-school agreement.

-Brent Knoll is a specialist school for children with autism.
-In addition there is provision for children with social, communication and interaction difficulties who do not have a clinical diagnosis of autism but who would benefit from the strategies and interventions employed in meeting the needs of children with autism.
+Brent Knoll is a specialist school for children with autism or social communication and interaction difficulties who do not have a clinical diagnosis of autism but who would benefit from the strategies and interventions employed in meeting the needs of children with autism.
 Brent Knoll also meets the needs of children with speech, language and communication difficulties who would not be socially disadvantaged by being within a peer group of children with more significant social and communication needs and significant learning difficulties.

 - Significant attention difficulties and difficulty to engage